igordeoliveira95/desafio-todo-reactjs/README.md

-To do list feita em ReactJS, Typescript e Sass.
+"To do" list made with ReactJS, Typescript and Sass.